-How Do I Calculate Imputed Interest?
+How To Calculate Imputed Interest

 The IRS considers a below-market loan any demand loan that carries interest less than the applicable federal rate.
-It also applies to term loans if the amount loaned exceed the present value of all payments due under the loan.
+It also applies to term loans if the amount loaned exceeds the present value of all payments due under the loan.

 - Short-Term Loans: Loan terms of 3 years or less, including demand loans